giditre/unibo_gaucho/README.md

 The following instructions cover the installation of the Zabbix monitoring system.

-**NOTE:** Zabbix Server must be installed on the machine running the *forch_rsdb* component of FORCH, while Zabbix Agent must be installed on each Fog node.
+**NOTE:** Zabbix Server must be installed on the machine running the *forch* component of FORCH, while Zabbix Agent must be installed on each Fog node.

 #### Zabbix Server